Expedited review procedures for certain kinds of research involving no more than minimal risk, and for minor changes in approved research.

 (a) The Secretary of HHS has established, and published as a Notice in the Federal Register, a list of categories of research that may be reviewed by the IRB through an expedited review procedure.
 The Secretary will evaluate the list at least every 8 years and amend it, as appropriate, after consultation with other federal departments and agencies and after publication in the Federal Register for public comment.
 A copy of the list is available from the Office for Human Research Protections, HHS, or any successor office.

-Some research protocols that are not exempt from IRB review, may be eligible for expedited IRB review.
-An IRB may use the expedited review procedure to review either or both of the following:
+(b)(1) An IRB may use the expedited review procedure to review the following:

-- Minor changes in previously approved research during the period (of one year or less) for which approval is authorized.
+(ii) Minor changes in previously approved research during the period for which approval is authorized; or